 In 1985, federal prosecutors in Detroit charged DeLorean with fraud, tax evasion, and racketeering.
 Northern Ireland’s Department of Economic Development (later renamed the Department of Enterprise, Trade and Investment) also sued the accounting firm Arthur Andersen, which had audited DMC Ltd.’s books, for not reporting the questionable transactions.

-The British government was not satisfied with that verdict and Scotland Yard’s Special Fraud Office continued its own investigation.
+The British government was not satisfied with that verdict, and Scotland Yard’s Special Fraud Office continued its own investigation.
 In June 1989, British police arrested former Lotus managing director Fred Bushell, who later pleaded guilty to fraud charges.
 The crown also filed charges against DeLorean, but his attorneys successfully resisted all attempts to extradite him.
-When Bushell was convicted in 1992, the presiding judge said that if Chapman and DeLorean had been available to stand trial, each would have received at least 10 years.

 DeLorean died on March 19, 2005, at the age of 80.
 He was buried in blue jeans and a black motorcycle jacket, playing the rebel to the end.